liampgrichardson/Cryptocurrency_Trading_Bot/readme.md

 ## Neural Network
 ### Data Selection
 A subset of the historical data is used for training and validation of the neural network.
-In the current example the subset used for training is data from the first two weeks of january 2021, that is 01-01-2021 to 14-01-2021.
-The figures below shows the close prices (left) and volumes traded (right) on 10 minute intervals from 01-01-2021 to 14-01-2021.
+In the current example the subset used for training is data from the last two weeks of December 2020, that is 17-12-2020 to 31-12-2020.
+The figures below shows the close prices (left) and volumes traded (right) on 1 minute intervals sub-sampled from 17-12-2020 to 31-12-2020.

 <img src="images/train_val_close.png" alt="drawing" width="400"/> <img src="images/train_val_volume.PNG" alt="drawing" width="400"/>